vishalbelsare/agentgateway/examples/basic/README.md

 ## Basic Example

-This example shows how to use the agentproxy to proxy requests to the `everything` tool.
+This example shows how to use the agentgateway to proxy requests to the `everything` tool.

 ### Running the example